niranjansd/auto-obj-detect/README.md

 # auto-obj-detect

 # ToDos
-## Download cropped detected faces.
+## Show boundary around face selected for download.
 ## Show all detected faces from all uploaded images.
 ## Highlight selected face on slider image.
+## Apply face recognition clustering on all detected faces.
+## Dropdown all the versions of the same face.